costoffreedom/costoffreedom-book/book/affordances/nomadic-family.md

 # Nomadic Family

 <blockquote>
-  <p>The problem of the costs within the schizoid logic of our times concerns mostly <em>potestas</em>, the quantitative, not <em>potentia</em>, or incorporeal intensities."
+  <p>The problem of the costs within the schizoid logic of our times concerns mostly <em>potestas</em>, the quantitative, not <em>potentia</em>, or incorporeal intensities.
       --Rosi Braidotti, Nomadic Theory</p>
 </blockquote>

 <p>The question of costs often translates into issues of scale and
 scalability that are dominant in technological societies.
-The "scale solutionism" starts from the desire to solve cost problems and ends in hyper-control, restriction, dissociation and finally disaster conducted by non-aware necropolitics, where the politics of death systematically takes over the politics of life (Mbembe 2003),
+The “scale solutionism” starts from the desire to solve cost problems and ends in hyper-control, restriction, dissociation and finally disaster conducted by non-aware necropolitics, where the politics of death systematically takes over the politics of life (Mbembe 2003),